 What do I need to do with my computer to ensure optimum performance of CNS Vital Signs?

-Ideally, computerized tests should run on a dedicated computer; however, CNS Vital Signs will run on any computer that meets our basic system requirements (see above).
 It is important that CNS Vital Signs is the only application open and running during testing.
-Additional programs should be closed; spyware scanners, virus scanners and automatic updates should be turned off and/or scheduled during a non-testing period of time.
+It is better if additional programs should be closed; spyware scanners, virus scanners and automatic updates should be turned off and/or scheduled during a non-testing period of time.

 Is special hardware required to use CNS Vital Signs?